-The Good Leaver/Bad Leaver clause typically describes what happens in a situation when an employee leaves.
-In the harshest of clauses, as soon as someone is labeled a bad leaver, they get nothing, not even the vested part.
+The Good Leaver/Bad Leaver provision typically describes what happens in a situation when an employee leaves.
+In the harshest of clauses, as soon as someone is labeled a bad leaver, they get nothing, not even the vested part of their equity stake.

 Dominic, Frank, and Yoko are all of the opinion that employees should be rewarded with equity and be able to keep the vested part even after they leave.

-Per Dominic: ”Very few of your early employees are going to be there all the way through to a big exit.
+As Dominic says: ”Very few of your early employees are going to be there all the way through to a big exit.
 But those people were a really key part of your journey.
 They’re critical to your success, so treat them generously.
-And then if they're able to exercise, they become shareholders, they become advocates outside the organization.
+And then if they're able to exercise, they become shareholders, they become advocates outside the organisation.
 They become valuable alumni.”

 At Raisin, everyone is entitled to keep the options that have vested, furthermore if a secondary room opens, they are equally entitled to sell.

 “They deserve them, they earned them, they built Raisin alongside us.
 Also, it builds proof of value for junior share classes.”